Noah-Samawi/pp4-Web-Application-Security/README.md

 - This page displays all securityfeatures which the logged in user has created.
 - The securityfeature cards are paginated after every 8 securityfeatures.
-- Each card displays the securityfeature's image, Title and Cook Time.
+- Each card displays the securityfeature's image, Title and Search Time.
 - If the securityfeature is not yet published the word 'DRAFT' will appear in red next to the securityfeature title.
 - Clicking anywhere inside the securityfeatures card will take you directly to that securityfeature's detailed page.
 - If a user tries to access this page (by changing the url) without being signed in they are redirected to the log in page.